Catherington Lith

 Terrain: Fields, woodland paths, flat.
 Fields can be muddy in winter.

-Parking: Free car park opposite the school (Postcode: PO8 0TD - W3W - origins/essential/restriction)
+Parking: Free car park opposite the school on Catherington Lane (Postcode: PO8 0TD - W3W - origins/essential/restriction)

 The Route

 1. Leave the car park, cross the road and turn left along the pavement.
-Walk to the church and cross the graveyard to the far boundary.
-Here there is a gate in the hedge with a footpath sign leading out into a paddock.
+Walk through the black wooden lychgate that you will shortly pass on your right into the churchyard.
+Pass the church on your left and at the far boundary there is a gate in the hedge with a footpath sign leading out into a paddock.

 Did you know?